ryzom/ryzomcore_patchman/README.md

 shard_ctrl_dev.txt: Example configuration for a development domain with a single mainland and a single ring shard running on one machine.

-terminal_dev: Contains the terminal to control the patch managers of the mini01 domain.
+terminal_dev: Contains the terminal to control the patch managers of the dev domain.
 This is used by the pipeline scripts.

-shard_ctrl_example.txt: Example configuration for a production domain with multiple shards.
+shard_ctrl_prod.txt: Example configuration for a production domain with multiple shards.

-terminal_example: Contains the terminal to control the patch managers of the mini01 domain.
+terminal_prod: Contains the terminal to control the patch managers of the prod domain.

 default: Contains base configuration files of the services containing per-service non-domain non-shard specific values.